-To maintain balance and health we need to live in harmony nature’s daily cycle.
+To maintain balance and health we need to live in harmony nature’s daily cycles.
 There are times of the day that are more suitable than others for our regular daily activities such as waking, eating, exercising, relaxing, and of course, sleeping.
-The three doshas have a close relationship with the daily cycle; each of the doshas is most active at a particular time of day and night, and the energy associated with that dosha will affect us.
-If we become aware of the natural cycles according to , we can experience better health and become more in-tune with our bodies.
+The three doshas of Ayurveda have a close relationship with the daily cycles; each of the doshas is most active at a particular time of day and night, and the energy associated with that dosha will affect us.
+If we become aware of the natural cycles according to Ayurveda, we can experience better health and become more in-tune with our bodies.

-The three doshas display the influence of the different.
+The three doshas are comprised of the the five elements.
 Each element is stronger at a particular time of the day, and the dosha which is most active at that time will bring its qualities and effects.
 The same cycle is repeated during the night.

 |Time of Day||Hours||Dominant Dosha|